replicante-io/replicante.io/content/_index.md

 {{< row >}}
 {{% content-box title="Consistent Model" %}}
-What defines a datastore is detailed in the [specifications](./docs/specs/) document.
+What defines a datastore is detailed in the [specification]({{% docs-link "spec" "stable" %}}) document.
 Building on this document we can reuse concepts and model datastores.

-No need to focus on the details of Kafka, MongoDB, Zookeeper, etcetera for day to day operations.
+Configure once the details of each datastore software and reuse the knowledge for each cluster.
 {{% /content-box %}}